petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-javascript-client-extension.md

 STARTED sample-global-js_1.0.0
 ```

-Once your client extension is successfully deployed, configure Liferay to use it.
+Once your client extension is deployed successfully, configure Liferay to use it.

 ## Use the Client Extension on a Page